-The challenge for UWS was to find out how they could thrive in this new environment and provide learning that engaged students in a blended environment and delivered positive career outcomes.
+The challenge for the School of Business & Enterprise at UWS was to find out how they could thrive in this new environment and provide learning that engaged students in a blended environment and delivered positive career outcomes.

-Turner believes the partnership and learning content has had a huge impact on the University of the West of Scotland.
+Turner believes the partnership and learning content has had a huge impact on the School of Business & Enterprise at the University of the West of Scotland.
 “The Digital Marketing Institute certification of our Master's program has been incredibly powerful for the university in terms of really helping us to promote and grow our reputation.
 It’s also had a massive impact on our student recruitment, satisfaction, and employability.”

 Future plans for UWS are to develop a new continuous development program in digital along with expanding into graduate qualifications and offering a double certification or accreditation.
 Ultimately the partnership will continue to grow with a focus on the career outcomes and digital knowledge of students and graduates of UWS.